-1. That individual pay levels for executive Directors should generally be in line with levels of pay for executives in similar companies with similar performance achievement and responsibilities.

-2. That share option and bonus schemes should be set at a level that provides sufficient incentive to the executive to produce results that will reflect and exceed the Board's expectations.

-3. That total pay and long term remuneration will be sufficient to retain executives who perform.

-4. That aggregate pay for all executive Directors is reasonable in light of the Company's size and performance.
+- 1. That individual pay levels for executive Directors should generally be in line with levels of pay for executives in similar companies with similar performance achievement and responsibilities. - 2.
+That share option and bonus schemes should be set at a level that provides sufficient incentive to the executive to produce results that will reflect and exceed the Board's expectations, and be appropriately balanced alongside fixed-level and more immediate remuneration. - 3.
+That total pay and long term remuneration will be sufficient to retain executives who perform. - 4.
+That aggregate pay for all executive Directors is reasonable in light of the Company's size and performance and is compatible with the Company's risk policies and systems. - 5.
+Information of the Company's policy regarding the setting of Directors' remuneration together with the remuneration of Directors is set out in the Directors' Remuneration Report on page 25-28.
+The Company's remuneration policy as recommended by the Remuneration Committee was approved at the Annual General Meeting of the Company in September 2014.
+The remuneration policy is more fully explained below in the Directors' Remuneration Report.

-Information of the Company's policy regarding the setting of Directors' remuneration together with the remuneration of Directors is set out in the Remuneration Report on pages 24-27.
-The Company's remuneration policy as recommended by the Remuneration Committee was approved at the last Annual General Meeting of the Company in September 2014.
-The remuneration policy is further explained in the Remuneration Report below.
+Information of the Company's policy regarding the setting of Directors' remuneration together with the remuneration of Directors is set out in the Remuneration Report on page 25-28.
+The Company's remuneration policy as recommended by the Remuneration Committee was approved at the Annual General Meeting of the Company in September 2014.
+The remuneration policy is more fully explained below in the Remuneration Report.